What is an IQA Qualification?

-Following on from our mini lockdown series, we thought it would be a good idea to run through some of the qualifications that we offer in case you wanted to reskill yourself in time for the New Year.
-Let’s start with the IQA (Internal Quality Assurer) qualification.
 The role of an IQA is to ensure assessment is consistent and fair across all learners.
+To become an IQA, you need an IQA qualification.
 There are three different types of IQA qualification which will allow you to carry out different job roles.
 Here is an overview of each qualification:

 This is the highest level IQA qualification, and is often referred to as the ‘Lead IQA qualification’.
 The course is delivered with a mixture of online study and one practical training day.
 This qualification will enable you to quality assure qualifications, write IQA policies and procedures, manage other IQAs, and also manage the IQA processes for a training centre.